ArdanaLabs/audit/.github/ISSUE_TEMPLATE/pile.md

 ---
-name: The Pile of Quinn's Attention
+name: The Pile for Quinn's Attention to Consume
 about: Report a threatmodel, attack vector, exploit, vulnerability, or broadly any consideration you think is relevant to the audit.
 title: [pile]
 ---